SUSAN TREGONING PHOTOGRAPHY

 Tucumcari

 Route 66 is also known as Tucumcari Boulevard.
-The two street names are used interchangeably.
-This caused me quite a bit of confusion when planning my visit, and while there, my GPS didn't always recognize a Route 66 address.
+The two street names are used interchangeably, which caused me quite a bit of confusion when planning my visit.
+While there, my GPS didn't always recognize a Route 66 address.
 Changing the street name to Tucumcari Boulevard would sometimes work, and if the address is already Tucumcari Boulevard, try Route 66.

-The dividing line between East Tucumcari/E Route 66 Blvd and West Tucumcari/W Route 66 Blvd is 1st Street.
-The dividing line is easy to find.
+The dividing line between East Tucumcari/E Route 66 Blvd and West Tucumcari/W Route 66 Blvd is 1st Street, which is easy to find.
 La Cita sits on the corner of 1st and Route 66.
 That's the giant Sombrero hat building.

 Blue Swallow Motel - 815 E Route 66 Blvd